Joshugoi/SOAR-EDR/README.md

 <h2>Tools Used</h2>

-  - LimaCharlie: For endpoint detection and response, telemetry collection, and threat monitoring.
+  - LimaCharlie: This is for endpoint detection and response, telemetry collection, and threat monitoring.
   - Tines: For creating and automating security workflows to orchestrate incident responses.

 <h2>Conclusion</h2>
-Through this SOAR and EDR project, I have gained valuable experience in deploying and managing advanced cybersecurity tools like LimaCharlie and Tines.
-This project has strengthened my understanding of automation, threat detection, and response orchestration, equipping me with the skills needed to contribute to efficient and scalable security operations.
+Through this SOAR and EDR project, I gained valuable experience deploying and managing advanced cybersecurity tools like LimaCharlie and Tines.
+This project has strengthened my understanding of automation, threat detection, and response orchestration, equipping me with the skills to contribute to efficient and scalable security operations.
 It highlights my ability to design proactive solutions that mitigate risks and streamline workflows, ensuring organizations are better prepared to defend against evolving cyber threats.